realJohnDoe/Python-8/Eyes/eyes-en.md

 ```

 ✏️ Make sure you are logged in to repl.it.
 Make a copy of the starter project https://replit.com/@RobertStorlind/eyes-starter
 with the "Fork" button.
-Test run!
+Try running it!

 # Calculate the distance in X and Y directions between the mouse pointer and the eye
 We add code so that the distance between the center of the eye and the mouse pointer is displayed, counted in pixels.